OpenCerts/opencerts-documentation/announcements/schema2_update.md

 ## Closing

 To sum up, OpenCerts 2.0 is going to be awesome!
-For independent issuers, you may now proove your identity with DNS and style your certificate look-and-feel.
+For independent issuers, you may now prove your identity with DNS and style your certificate look-and-feel.
 For registered institutes, you may now style your certificates wthout being bottlenecked by the core developers.

 If you have any concerns or questions, please hit us up on our [Github Issuer Tracker](https://github.com/OpenCerts/opencerts-documentation/issues) as always :)